ZoneMinder/zmeventnotification/docs/guides/principles.rst

 So at this stage, we have a new event and we need to decide if the ES will send out a notification.
 The following factors matter:

 - If you had hooks enabled, and the hook succeeded (i.e. return value of ``0``), then the notification *may* be sent to the channels you specified in ``event_start_notify_on_hook_success``.
 If the hook failed (i.e. return value of non zero, then the notification *may* be sent to the channels specified in ``event_start_notify_on_hook_fail``)

+.. sidebar:: Summary of rules:

+  * if hooks are used, needs to return 0 as exit status
+  * channel must be in the notify_on_xxx attribute
+  * if FCM, monitor must be in tokens.txt for that device
+  * if FCM, delay must be > delay specified in tokens.txt

 3.2.1: Wait what is a channel?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~